National League to go ahead as English football restarts

 All English, Welsh and Northern Irish football and senior Scottish football was postponed over the weekend.

-As it stands, the midweek English Football League fixtures are also expected to go ahead.

-However, the EFL is yet to issue a statement about its fixtures on Tuesday, Wednesday and Saturday.
+Midweek English Football League fixtures are expected to go ahead, but the EFL is yet to issue a statement.

+The Premier League is also yet to make an announcement about the games to be played between 16 and 18 September.

-Some matches could be affected by a lack of resources such as policing, but issues will be resolved on a game by game basis.
+Some matches could be affected by a lack of resources such as policing, but issues will be reviewed on a game-by-game basis.

+A spokesperson for the National Police Chiefs Council said: "UK Policing is working closely with other organisations to ensure events are held safely and with the appropriate security.

+"Following the decisions of the Premier League and English Football League to cancel this weekend's matches, we will work with football clubs to try and ensure that, where possible, football fixtures can take place safely when balanced against the requirement to support national events and deliver day to day policing.

+"This is a unique situation and we are working closely with everyone involved."

-In a statement, the National League - the fifth tier of English football - said: "The League can confirm fixtures scheduled for week commencing Monday, 12 September will go ahead as scheduled.
+In a statement earlier on Sunday, the National League - the fifth tier of English football - said: "The League can confirm fixtures scheduled for week commencing Monday, 12 September will go ahead as scheduled.

 "Clubs are asked, for all fixtures up until the funeral, to observe a one-minute silence prior to the game and to wear black armbands as a mark of respect."